lifepointchurch/lifepoint.github.io/upward.md

 ## BOYS AND GIRLS, Grades 1st-4th

-This is a once a week (mainly Thursdays) **clinic-style program** that focuses on skills.
+This is a once-a-week (mainly Thursdays) **clinic-style program** that focuses on skills.
 Players will break off into various groups each week and be given the opportunity to learn basic volleyball skills.
 With the use of age-appropriate curriculum and modified equipment, participants learn Volleyball fundamentals and social skills through a series of instructional circuits and developmental games.

-### Clinic Dates are as follows:
+**Clinic Dates are as follows:**
-March 14
+- March 14
-March 21
+- March 21
-March 28
+- March 28
-April 11
+- April 11
-April 18
+- April 18
-April 25
+- April 25
-May 2
+- May 2
-May 8 - Note, this is a Wednesday
+- May 8 - Wednesday

 **Fees:** Grades 1st-4th $100  - 8 weeks, includes a long-sleeved jersey (girl/women) OR a short-sleeved t-shirt (boy/men) and volleyball.
 Non-refundable.